NikkiE-Dev/holbertonschool-zero_day/0x03-git/README.md

-THis is to work on git and it functionalities
+Had to makes changes This is stiil to work on git and it functionalities